vaibhav-kaushal/QCubed-Book/Introduction/README.md

 In this chapter I will introduce to you QCubed, the true RAD framework built atop PHP.
 If you already know what QCubed is, you can skip it.
 But if you do not know what it is, chances are, you will be mind-blown by what you can do with QCubed by the time you have finished this chapter.

 But before we begin, I wanted to say a hi to you.

 ## Hope you're feeling great!

-Within the pages of this book, while you read, you will find my voice running through your head and it would be a little impolite if I started talking to you without first saying _Hi!_
+Within the pages of this book, while you read, you will find my voice running through your head and it would be a little impolite if I started talking to you without first saying _Hello!_

 I hope that you are having a good time and that this book helps you get more of the good times.